koonerts/algo/docs/algo-templates.md

     WHILE priorityQueue is not empty DO
       currentDistance, currentNode = Remove minimum from priorityQueue

-      // Skip if we've processed this node already
+      // Skip IF we've processed this node already
       IF currentNode has been visited THEN
         CONTINUE

       // Mark as visited
       Mark currentNode as visited

-      // If we reached destination, we can reconstruct path and return IF currentNode equals destination THEN
+      // IF we reached destination, we can reconstruct path and RETURN IF currentNode equals destination THEN
         RETURN ReconstructPath(previous, source, destination)